cyberterr0rist/astro/README.md

 ![license](https://img.shields.io/badge/license-Apache-blue)
 ![GitHub followers](https://img.shields.io/github/followers/actuallyhorrid?style=social)

-a faster copy of nells shitty comet nuker
+a faster copy of nell's comet nuker

-also nell uses external libraries like its fucking cocaine
+also nell uses external libraries like it's cocaine

 man never learned to use ansi color codes

 (ily nell)

-(One more note idrfc if you clown me for "skidding" comet, comet is very underrated and it's good but the requests are slow so I decided to do the job for Nell also Nell just simply fork it change logo and do whatever the fuck you want with it idrfc it's yours from the start I just pushed my updates and changed logo fucking faggot I also love you Nell)
+(One more note idrc if you clown me for "skidding" comet, comet is very underrated and it's good but the requests are slow so I decided to do the job for Nell also Nell just simply fork it change logo and do whatever you want with it idrc it's yours from the start I just pushed my updates and changed logo faggot I also love you Nell)
 # Why did you skid it?
 cause nell hurts me deep inside that he uses external libraries

-he also hurts me by fucking NOT ADDING A FULL FUCKING NUKER
+he also hurts me by NOT ADDING A FULL NUKER

 so yea kys nell (jp ily)
 # Installation